HHachem001/Legal_Tech/README.md

 ## Acknowledgments

-- **Creator:** Legal Draft was created by Hashim Hachem.
+- **Creator:** Legal Draft was created by Hashim Hachem with the assistance GPT3.5.

-- **Assistance:** Special thanks to OpenAI and GitHub Copilot for their assistance in the development process.
+- **Assistance:** Special thanks to GitHub Copilot for their assistance in the development process.